hillaryfraley/setcorrect/content/portfolio/work13.md

 I do, at least when the writing is full of showy words that make the meaning unclear.
 I love technical documents, and I know technical writers often have to deal with weird requirements.
 So I roll my eyes with affection, but still...they roll.

-A few years ago, I started keeping this list of showy words.
+A few years ago, I started keeping this list of these words.
 When I notice a new one, I add it, along with a couple simple alternatives.
 It's a good reminder to use the simplest word that expresses my meaning.
-Hey, I don't want to make my own list [*she said nervously*].
+Hey, I don't want to qualify for my own list [*she said nervously*].

 The latest is "optics," if you're wondering.
 Yes, this is my idea of fun...why do you ask?!